gofullstack/capistrano-chef/README.md

                                             :attribute => :private_ip

 This defines the same roles using Chef's [search feature](http://wiki.opscode.com/display/chef/Search).
 Nodes are searched using the given query.
 The node's `ipaddress` attribute is used by default, but another (top-level) attribute can be specified in the options.
 The rest of the options are the same as those used by Capistrano.

+## Data Bags

+Chef [Data Bags](http://wiki.opscode.com/display/chef/Data+Bags) let you store arbitrary JSON data.
+A common pattern is to use an _apps_ data bag to store data about an application for use in configuration and deployment.

+Chef also has a [Deploy Resource](http://wiki.opscode.com/display/chef/Deploy+Resource) described in on of their blog posts, [Data Driven Application Deployment with Chef](http://www.opscode.com/blog/2010/05/06/data-driven-application-deployment-with-chef/).
+This is one method of deploying, but, if you're reading this, you're probably interested in deploying with Capistrano.

+If you create an _apps_ data bag item (let's call it _myapp_), Capistrano Chef will let you use the data in your Capistrano recipes with the `set_from_data_bag` method.

+This will allow you to store all of your metadata about your app in one place.

+### Example

+In normal Capistrano `deploy.rb`:

+    set :application, 'myapp'
+    set :user, 'myapp'
+    set :deploy_to, '/var/apps/myapp'
+    set :scm, :git
+    ... # and so on

+With Capistrano Chef, an _apps_ data bag item:

+    {
+        "id": "myapp",
+        "user": "myapp",
+        "deploy_to": "/var/apps/myapp",
+        "scm": "git",
+        ... // and so on
+    }

+And in the`deploy.rb`:

+    set :application, 'myapp'
+    set_from_data_bag

 ## Chef Configuration